damianPiekoszewski398/wp_wc_local/wp-data/wp-content/plugins/woocommerce/readme.txt

 If you opt to share [usage data](https://woo.com/usage-tracking/?utm_medium=referral&utm_source=wordpress.org&utm_campaign=wp_org_repo_listing) with us, you can feel confident knowing that it’s anonymized and kept secure.
 Choose to opt-out at any time without impacting your store.

-Unlike hosted ecommerce solutions, WooCommerce store data is future-proof; you’re free to export all your content and take your site to any platform you choose.
+Unlike hosted eCommerce solutions, WooCommerce store data is future-proof; you’re free to export all your content and take your site to any platform you choose.
 No restrictions.

 = Why developers choose (and love) WooCommerce =